sickozell/SickoCV/README.md

 - sickoPlayer / sickoSampler / sickoSampler2: added EoC pulse when sample has reached begin/end if start/end cursors are set to 0% or 100%
 - sickoPlayer / sickoSampler: improved cpu load when using xFade knob
 - sickoSampler / sickoSampler2: fixed bugs that display cursors wrong when loading a sample after a fresh recording or clear sample when a new sample load is cancelled
+- all attenuverters knob scale has been modified to percentage

 # SickoCV v2.5.8
 VCV Rack plugin modules